NordicSemiconductor/asset-tracker-cloud-coiote-azure-converter-js/adr/004-timestamp-hierarchy.md

 3. `$lastUpdated` value from the **instance** in device twin metadata
 4. `$lastUpdated` value from the **object** in device twin metadata
 5. `$lastUpdated` value from the **LwM2M** reported in device twin metadata

-// TODO: improve the way the `Timestamp hierarchy levels` is described